kartkhira/kartkhira/README.md

 ## <p align="center">About me</p>

-- Full Stack Blockchain Dev with an entrepreneurial mindset.
+- Full Stack web3 Dev with an entrepreneurial mindset.
 - Ardent Reseacher of latest in DeFi.
 - Likes System Design and Solution Architecting
 - Bug Bounty Hunter at code4arena.